-Larry King, America's Favorite Radio Talk Show Host, is heard nightly on 249 radio stations via the Mutual Broadcasting System.
-A bagel eater since birth, Larry really knows what he likes!
+Larry King, America's Favorite T.V. and Radio Talk Show Host, is a bagel eater since birth.
+He really knows what he likes.
+Besides, bagels don't talk back!

 "Bagels have a taste all their own.
 They are perfectly named.
 They fill, they bring pleasure-they are bagels!
 I eat about five or six a week and especially like salt bagels.
 My favorite way of eating them is with lox and cream cheese.
 All others are frauds."